[HISTORY: Adopted by the Mayor and Council of the Borough of Rockaway as indicated in article histories. Amendments noted where applicable.]

 Pursuant to N.J.S.A.
 40A:14-118, there is hereby created in and for the Borough of Rockaway a Police Department.
 The Police Department Table of Organization may consist of not more than 15 officers in total in the following positions at the sole discretion of the Mayor and Council:

-The role of Detective will be assigned from within the organizational position of Sergeant and/or patrolmen.
+The roles of Detective and Juvenile Detective/School Resource Officer will be assigned from within the organizational position of Sergeant and/or patrolman.

 The members of the Public Safety Committee shall be designated as the appropriate authority as provided in N.J.S.A.
 40A:14-118.
 They shall be responsible for the overall performance of the Police Department and shall adopt and promulgate rules and regulations for the government of the Police Department and for the discipline of its members.